 Massages comes in a wide variety of techniques, here at Neurohealth our Massage Therapist Diana focuses on four techniques to release stress, tension and pain.

 This is a fusion of many different styles of massage.
 Remedial Massage aims to restore balance to the body.
 It is used to treat a range of issues including anything from minor niggles, muscle aches and pains through chronic postural problems.
 It helps to remove blockages, scar tissue and adhesions, speeds up recovery and encourages more complete healing.

 In this form of massage all-round health improvement is seen.
 Better sleep, decreased pain, increases in vitality and performance levels, as well as increased mobility.
-In Remedial Massage, Jess uses a multitude of techniques from stretching to active tissue release to myofascial and more, to address an issue and help you walk without pain.
+In Remedial Massage, Diana uses a multitude of techniques from stretching to active tissue release to myofascial and more, to address an issue and help you walk without pain.

 The benefits of a pregnancy or antenatal massage can be profound.
 It help reduce stress hormones in the pregnant woman’s body.
-It can provide them energy as the soon-to-be-mums can have the opportunity to rest and completely relax.
+This massage can provide them energy as the soon-to-be-mums can have the opportunity to rest and completely relax.
 It can relieve the everyday discomforts of pregnancy such as an aching neck, sore back, and heaviness in the pelvic bones, leg cramps, swelling of the ankles and feet.

 Lastly it can help the pregnant mum have improved sleep due to the feeling of less tension and stress throughout the body and mind

 Myofascial Release is a form of soft tissue therapy used to treat adhesions in muscle and its surrounding connective tissues and resulting pain and restriction of motion.